telenordigital/nbiot-java/README.md

         <version>0.2.0</version>
     </dependency>
 ```

+## Updating resources

+The various `Client.update*` methods work via HTTP PATCH, which means they will only modify or set fields, not delete them.
+There are special `Client.delete*Tag` methods for deleting tags.

 ## Sample code

 Below you will find some examples on how to use the client.

 ### Fetching data